This course offers students a broad engineering experience designed to suit the current needs for Electrical and Electronic Engineering.

 In this section

 Year 1 provides an understanding of fundamental electrical and electronic engineering principles.
 It equips students with additional mathematical skills, identifies the potential of computer-based information handling, analysis and graphics, and develops the skills necessary for effective communication.
-Topics covered include electical circuits, engineering mathematics, electrical systems, electrical technology, design and CAE and professional studies.
+Topics covered include electrical circuits, engineering mathematics, electrical systems, electrical technology, design and CAE and professional studies.

 Year 4 Students in their final year will study topics which include industrial automations and control, design, industrial applications and undertake a final year project.